Flawless Physio Logo

 by James McCormack

-Bauerfeind SofTec Genu
+Bauerfeind SofTec Genu Knee Hyperextension Brace

-The SofTec Genu is the most comprehensive and strongly supportive knee hyperextension brace.
-It has two joint splints either side of the knee, with a hinge that can be adjusted to the angle that you need.
 The elasticated sleeve fits tightly to the skin to improve proprioception at the knee, which will help you feel more aware and secure with your movements.

 McDavid Knee Support Brace

-This is a more mid-range knee brace for hyperextension.
-This brace offers hinged sidebars for support and to prevent knee hyperextension.
 It is made of flexible material and fitted with straps above and below the knee joint to ensure a secure fit.
-The tight fit will help with knee proprioception and therefore help to prevent hyperextension.
+The tight fit will help with knee proprioception and therefore, help to prevent hyperextension.

-Additionally, it has been designed to be breathable and moisture-wicking at the back of the knee for heat and moisture regulation, to avoid skin irritation, and improve comfort.
+Additionally, it has been designed to be breathable and moisture-wicking at the back of the knee for heat and moisture regulation, to avoid skin irritation, and to improve comfort.

 NEENCA Knee Brace

-This is a budget option hyperextension knee brace.
+This is a budget-option hyperextension knee brace.
 It is the most flexible of the knee hyperextension braces recommended.

 It has light spring stabilizers on either side of the brace and elasticated straps that cross at the front and back of the knee to provide support.
 The tight-fitting sleeve and elasticated straps will improve proprioception at the knee.